 - Poems and artwork must be the pupil’s own work

-- Please give your poem or picture to your class teacher or school office for them to send to Ablaze if your school have asked for you to do this; alternatively you can EMAIL US your poem or picture by clicking this link.
+- Please give your poem or picture to your class teacher or school office for them to send to Ablaze if your school have asked for you to do this; alternatively you can EMAIL US your poem or picture by clicking on the button below.

 - Please note that due to the volume of entries, unfortunately we cannot accept handwritten entries.